sblenkhorne/pyTankGame/README.md

 my_tank.checkSensors() - returns a dictionary with keys 'n','s','e','w','fl','f','fr','r','br','b','bl','l'.
 The values for these keys are True if there is a close wall or tank in that direction and False if not.
 - example: mySensors = my_tank.checkSensors() -> returns {'n':True,'s':False,'w':False,'e':False} #This means there is an obstacle to the immediate north of your tank.

-You can determine the exact position of any visible enemy tanks by calling: my_tank.enemy_tanks().
+You can determine the exact position of any visible enemy tanks by calling my_tank.enemy_tanks().
 This returns a list of locations (eg [ ( 100,200 ) , ( 350,125 ) ] ) of all visible enemies.
 They are not listed in any order except that the closest is always the first one listed.
 If no enemies are visible an empty list is returned.

 There are two other functions you can use: my_tank.damaged() returns True if your tank has taken a hit